Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Derivations on operator algebras and operator triple systems

 \begin{enumerate} \item Commutative $C^*$-algebras are ternary weakly amenable. \item Commutative $JB^*$-triples are approximately weakly amenable, that is, every derivation into its dual is approximated in norm by inner derivations. \item $B(H),K(H)$ are ternary weakly amenable if and only if they are finite dimensional. \item Cartan factors of type $I_{m,n}$ of finite rank with $m\ne n$, and of type IV are ternary weakly amenable if and only if they are finite dimensional. \end{enumerate}

-We provide some examples now of the details of the results of \cite{HoPerRus11} just mentioned.
+We provide a taste of the details of one of the results of \cite{HoPerRus11}.

 \begin{lemma} The C$^*$-algebra $A=K(H)$ of all compact operators on an infinite dimensional Hilbert space $H$ is not Jordan weakly amenable, that is, not every Jordan derivation into the dual is inner. \end{lemma} {\it Proof:} We shall identify $A^*$ with the trace-class operators on $H$.
 Supposing that $A$ were Jordan weakly amenable, let $\psi\in A^*$ be arbitrary.
 Then $D_\psi$ ($=\hbox{ad}\, \psi$) is an associative derivation and hence a Jordan derivation, so by assumption would be an inner Jordan derivation.
 Thus there would exist $\varphi_j\in A^*$ and $b_j\in A$ such that for all $x\in A$.
+For $x,y\in A$, a direct calculation yields